james19hadley/LanguagePack-Diktor/README.md

 ### What is this?

-am APK addon for AnySoftKeyboard - Russian Diktor keyboard for Android
+an APK addon for AnySoftKeyboard - Russian Diktor keyboard for Android

 ### What is Diktor?